John Cain (41st Premier of Victoria): Third term

 The Cain government was narrowly re-elected to a third term in 1988.
 The Liberals actually won a majority of the two-party vote.
-However, much of the Liberal margin was in large majorities in their heartland.
+However, much of the Liberal margin was wasted on large majorities in their heartland.
 In contrast, Labor only lost one seat in the capital, and won enough marginal urban seats to cling to power by only two seats.
 Immediately after the election a huge shortfall in the government's workers' compensation scheme, WorkCare, was revealed.

 The VEDC (Victorian Economic Development Corporation), established by the previous Liberal Government, and its sister, the Victorian Investment Corporation, were created to back new industries to replace outdated smokestack manufacturers.
 The VEDC collapsed under poor management and an absence of accountability after it had provided $450 million of loan and equity assistance to business.

 This was followed by a budgetary crisis.
 The deputy premier, Robert Fordham, took some of the blame and resigned.
 This led to the elevation of Education Minister Joan Kirner to deputy premier.

 For 33 days from 1 January 1990, 250 trams were parked in Melbourne's CBD streets by tram drivers.
 The Cain government wanted to save $24 million a year, by the introduction of a new Met Ticket system – or scratchies as they were colloquially known.
 Scratch tickets were supposed to save money by cutting 550 ticket conductor jobs and 550 train station staff.
 The trams did not move because the government shut down the power grid.

 In February 1990, it was rumoured that Pyramid, a privately owned building society, was in difficulties.
 Ministers in Cain's government accepted assurances from Pyramid directors that the society's position was sound, and passed these assurances on to the public.
 In fact, it was insolvent.
 When it failed, causing thousands of investors and depositors to lose their money, the government was blamed by investors and the media.
 This was followed shortly after by the collapse of Tricontinental Bank, which threatened to bankrupt the Victorian Government-owned State Bank, Victoria's largest financial institution.
 The bank eventually had to be sold to the Commonwealth Bank, which was shortly thereafter privatised by the federal government.

 By this time Cain was becoming frustrated at the reluctance of his government's caucus members to approve his plans for tax rises and spending cuts to reduce the growing budget deficit.
 He issued an ultimatum at the Labor Party Conference – "back me or sack me."
 When the undermining of his position continued, he resigned on 7 August 1990.
 During an interview after his resignation, he remarked, "We appointed a few dills but we weren't crook."
 Kirner was elected Labor leader in Cain's place and became the first female Premier of Victoria.
 By this time, Labor had bottomed out at 22 percent in opinion polling.
 Kirner was unable to make up the lost ground, and Labor was heavily defeated at the 1992 Victorian state election.
 Cain did not run in this election.